The Pit (Norris novel): Plot summary

 During this distressful time Sheldon Corthell reenters Laura’s life after having been abroad in Italy.
 While Jadwin spends all his time with his broker Gretry at the Board of Trade, Laura renews her companionship with Corthell, a sensitive man who can dazzle Laura with his knowledge of art and literature and who is willing to dedicate all his time to her.
 As Mrs. Jadwin continues to see more of Corthell than she does of her own husband, their friendship trends towards intimacy.
 Corthell would love nothing more than an affair with this married woman, but Laura decides that she values her marriage more than this romance and sends Corthell away for good.

 Meanwhile, Jadwin continues wheat trading and grows unbelievably richer by the day.
 He discovers that he is in the position to do the impossible – corner the market.
 The game for him has lost its fun, however, and is taking a serious toll on both his mental and physical health.
 He cannot concentrate on anything other than counting bushels of wheat and cannot sleep for his nerves won’t let him.
-Greedy and crazed with power, Jadwin tries to control the forces of natures and drives the price of wheat up so high that people around the world, including his best friend Mr. Cressler, are financially destroyed.
+Greedy and crazed with power, Jadwin tries to control the forces of nature and drives the price of wheat up so high that people around the world, including his best friend Mr. Cressler, are financially destroyed.
 Only when the "Great Bull’s" corner is finally broken and he and his wife are reduced to poverty can Jadwin and Laura finally see past their individual problems and rediscover their love for each other.
 The couple decides to leave Chicago and head west, and the reader is left with the feeling that the Jadwins, despite the horrors they’ve just been through, have found happiness at last.